50 Incredibly Useful Tips about Mobile Homes

 39. There are 10 builders building 80% of all manufactured homes in the US.
 Make sure the competitors are really competitors (and not owned by the same corporation).

 40. Never buy insurance from a manufactured home salesperson or dealership.
 Call a licensed insurance agent – you’ll almost always get a better rate.

 41. Only 25% of mobile and manufactured home that sits on privately owned land is permanently installed.
 The pros of being classified as real property usually don’t outweigh the pros of remaining personal property.

 42. There are 38 states that have HUD agency offices that monitor and handle complaints between home buyers and builders.
 These offices are funded by the builders – they have to pay a $24+ fee per section of each home they produce.

 43. HUD’s Office of Consumer and Regulatory Affairs is in charge of the manufactured housing construction and safety standards.

 44. Keep the manual and the data plate to your home.
 There are a certificate and important numbers that will be needed if you ever plan to try to get an equity loan or to sell it (the buyer needs the info).

-45. Less than 1% of manufactured home loans through a dealer is ever refinanced.
+45. Less than 1% of manufactured home loans through a dealer are ever refinanced.